andrey-vorontsov/petridish-project/PetriDish/README.txt

 Known issue: Sleeping cells vibrate.
 Known issue: Cells clip into each other and spaz out.

+Version 0.0.6.7a
+Messed with some cell stats to improve simulation balance/increased playability.

 KNOWN ISSUES

 Cells get stuck against each other trying to eat the same target; increasingly rare in current versions.